new32/east_py/README.md

 As the file is appended to, coverage can be captured in subsequent runs.

 ### East.Report
-Merges the .edat and .ecov files into either a single report.
+Merges the .edat and .ecov files into a single report.
 The format is documented by `East/Report.py`.

 #### Results